nicksagona/mock-api/README.md

 curl -i -X GET --header "Authorization: Bearer my-auth-key" http://localhost:8000/users
 ```

-A bad or missing auth header will result in a 401 error response.
+A bad or missing authorization header will result in a 401 error response.

 ### Examples